About Karen Bonnell

 Karen has over 30 years of experience working with couples and families facing transition, loss, growth and change.
 A graduate of the University of Michigan, Karen has been board certified and licensed as an Advanced Registered Nurse Practitioner since 1982.
 She served on the faculty of University of Michigan, Eastern Michigan University & Seattle Pacific University before beginning full-time private practice in 1984.
 She regularly writes for, speaks to and trains health care and legal professionals.

 “The Parenting Plan Workbook” followed with contributor Felicia Malsby Soleil, JD.
-Karen and Felicia built a workbook and four-plus hours of coaching seminars (“Kids First”), which provide valuable access to the mechanics behind writing a strong, child-centered parenting plan.
+Karen and Felicia built a workbook and four-plus hours of coaching seminars (The Parenting Plan Workbook Video Series), which provide valuable access to the mechanics behind writing a strong, child-centered parenting plan.

 Coming in the spring of 2018, Karen and Patricia Papernow, PhD will release the newest handbook for parents ready to date and hoping to one day successfully create stepfamily, “When a Parent Falls in Love: The Handbook from Dating to Stepfamily”.